nadia-tarashkevich/JCEF-editor-tab-plugin/README.md

   Download the [latest release](https://github.com/nadia-tarashkevich/JCEF-editor-tab-plugin/releases/latest) and install it manually using
   <kbd>Settings/Preferences</kbd> > <kbd>Plugins</kbd> > <kbd>⚙️</kbd> > <kbd>Install plugin from disk...</kbd>

+## How to open the JCEF-based editor tab

+- From the IDE menu: Tools > Open JCEF Webview Tab.
+This creates and opens a temporary .jcef file in an editor tab using the custom JCEF-based editor.
+- Alternatively: create or open any file with the .jcef extension in your project; it will open in the JCEF webview editor.

+Inside the webview, you will see the text:
+- Hello world

+Note: JCEF must be supported by your IDE/platform.
+If JCEF is unavailable, the editor shows a message instead of the webview.

 ---